venkatkrishna07/GREWordsv2/README.md

 2.To install Gin package, you need to install Go and set your Go workspace first.

-The first need Go installed (version 1.13+ is required), then you can use the below Go command to install Gin.
+After installing Go (version 1.13+ is required), then you can use the below Go command to install Gin.

 `$ go get -u github.com/gin-gonic/gin`